CLM-40140 - Physician Associate Studies Year 1

 This module will deliver the introductory knowledge requirements to satisfy the national MAP curriculum.
 It will provide students with the necessary foundation in general medicine preparing them to move onto specialty medicine in Year 2.

-It will also provided the foundation in terms of clinical experience and skills to address the Department of Health and Competency and curriculum framework for Physician Associates (CCP) and prepare students for the RCP national qualifying examination.
+It will also provided the foundation in terms of clinical experience and skills to address the GMC curriculum requirements and prepare students for the RCP national qualifying examination.

 Talis Aspire Reading List